Investing in one of the best 360 cameras is a wise choice for photographers here in 2022.

 The app also offers a bunch of AI tools that are both powerful and intuitive – it’s great to use them on your smartphone, so you don’t need to wait to be at home on your desktop computer.

 The camera itself is rectangular and pocketable as well as durable.
 If you want to go diving with it, no worries: it’s waterproof up to 10 meters (32 feet).

 It even has an invisible selfie stick built-in – hold the camera then watch the stick magically disappear in your edits!

-If we have a few nitpicks, they’re that the image quality suffers in low light, and that the audio quality could be better – the use of an external action cam mic like these would be a good sound quality upgrade.
+If we have a few nitpicks, they’re that the image quality suffers in low light and that the audio quality could be better – the use of an external action cam mic like these would be a good sound quality upgrade.

 That said, the Insta360 One X2 definitely won’t fail to impress.
 Whether you want to use it as an action cam, for real estate videos, or to capture fun holiday adventures, it’s definitely one of the best 360 cameras on the market.

 - Great stability

 - 6 x microphones